flavorjones/loofah/README.markdown

 Coolness: <tt>dangerous\_html\_document</tt> can be a string OR an IO object (a file, or a socket, or ...).
 Which makes it particularly easy to sanitize large numbers of docs.

+### Whitewashing HTML

+Other times, you may want to allow a user to submit HTML, and remove all styling, attributes and invalid HTML tags.
+I like to call this "whitewashing", since it's putting a new layer of paint on top of the user's HTML input to make it look nice.

+One use case for this feature is to clean up HTML that was cut-and-pasted from Microsoft(tm) Word into a WYSIWYG editor/textarea.
+Microsoft's editor is famous for injecting all kinds of cruft into its HTML output.
+Who needs that?
+Certainly not me.

+    whitewashed_html = Dryopteris.whitewash(ugly_microsoft_html_snippet)

+Please note that whitewashing implicitly also sanitizes your HTML, as it uses the same HTML tag whitelist as <tt>sanitize()</tt>.
+It's implementation is:

+ 1. unless the tag is on the whitelist, remove it from the document
+ 2. if the tag has an XML namespace on it, remove it from the document
+ 2. remove all attributes from the node

 Standing on the Shoulders of Giants
 -----